yuricord/yuripelago-bot/README.md

 **\[*] These should be four diffrent directories, all these logs in the same place will break the bot.**

 **\[^] DebugMode can expose unintended system information.
 Use with care.**

+---
+---

+### Special Thanks

+Thank you to the people who encourged me to pour my time into this bot.
+Specificaly the Zajcats.

+Thank you to Rainwave Discord community to help with a private beta and bugfixing.

+Thank you to the Archipelago Community for making an amazing platform for the world to use.